beta-europe/netherlands.beta-europe.org/_pages/MEUNL21.md

     alt: "Applications"
     excerpt:
     |
-      Applications are currently closed.
+      Applications are not open yet.
 If you want stay up-to-date with the project, follow us on [Facebook](http://facebook.com/meunl) or [Instagram](http://instagram.com/beta_netherlands)!

 ---